Bundesliga more important than Champions League, says Guardiola

-The reigning German and European champions picked up a 2-0 win at Arsenal on Wednesday, putting them in the driving seat for the second leg of their Champions League last 16 clash in three weeks' time.
+The reigning German and European champions picked up a 2-0 win at Arsenal on Wednesday, putting them in the driving seat for the second leg of their Champions League round-of-16 clash in three weeks' time.

 However, with a trip to Hannover coming up on Sunday, Guardiola insists domestic glory remains the priority.

 Bayern currently hold a 16-point advantage in the Bundesliga, having dropped only four points this season.

 "The Champions League is the most prestigious title, but the Bundesliga is the most important," said Guardiola.